 The reason for this is because if you start to mix up their old food with new, it can increase the chance of them vomiting or having diarrhoea.

-A dog is never too old to changeover to their species appropriate raw food diet and in nearly all cases people report seeing a new lease of life in their dog.
+A dog is never too old to changeover to their species appropriate raw food diet.
+In nearly all cases people report seeing a new lease of life in their dog.
 But generally speaking older dogs will experience the same benefits as any other dog – improved digestion, healthy skin & coat, stronger immune system, improved stool volume & odour, any degenerative diseases such as arthritis your pet may have will also improve.

 First you need to understand that diarrhea is not a disease but is simply the body’s way of eliminating waste/toxins.
 These toxins need to be allowed to be forced from the body.
 Most of the time, firming up the stools can do the dog more harm than good as those toxins are now being suppressed and not being allowed to leave the body fast enough.
 If your dog has constant watery diarrhea for more than 2-3 days and at the same time is unable to hold food or water down then dehydration is a real threat, we advise you seek professional help to identify the route cause of the diarrhea, otherwise, allow the dog to be rid of those toxins – as inconvenient or unpleasant as it may be for you.
 It is crucial to locate and address the cause of the diarrhea not just suppress the symptom (diarrhea) .
 If the stools are runny due to feeding too much organ meat or because the dog is new to the raw diet, feeding more raw bone in the form of chicken necks and/or feet will help to firm the stools back up naturally.

-Through poor information and a real lack of understanding, these claims fail to take into account that all dogs have the same internal anatomy and physiology and the same mineral/nutritional needs despite size and breed. please use the link below to find out more.
+Through poor information and a real lack of understanding, these claims fail to take into account that all dogs have the same internal anatomy and physiology and the same mineral/nutritional needs despite size and breed.
+Please CLICK HERE to find out more.